jeyhawkes/Tech_cushion/README.md

 # Tech_cushion

-Standalone application to prototype the senario given.
+## Standalone application to prototype the senario given.
 The database is DROPPED and re-created each time on run time so that the senario can be tested everytime

-Database Tables
+## Database Tables
-*the tables use an auto incrementing id as a primary key and idenfier (save space and time) - in practice this should probably move towards a UUID
+* The tables use an auto incrementing id as a primary key and idenfier (save space and time) - in practice this should probably move towards a UUID

 CREATE TABLE `customer` (
   `id` mediumint(8) unsigned NOT NULL AUTO_INCREMENT COMMENT 'Allows almost 17 million and natwest has 19million customers so might have to be updated (still use UUID in pratice)',